-A New Jersey Registered Agent can be an individual resident/citizen of the state or a legally registered domestic/foreign business entity with a physical street address and regular M-F business hours.
+A New Jersey Registered Agent can be an individual resident/citizen of the state or a legally registered domestic/foreign business entity with a physical NJ street address and regular M-F business hours.

-This is where the process can get complex, legal-heavy with corporate formalities, so it’s a good idea to work with either a non-profit lawyer or an incorporation service who can help guide you and your team through this part of the process.
+This is where the process can get complex and legal-heavy with corporate formalities, so it’s a good idea to work with either a lawyer or an incorporation service who can help guide you and your team through this part of the process.

-If this is all new to you, use this savvy Corporate Bylaws Template which you can customize for your non-profit and get an idea of the paperwork-side of bylaws.
+If this is all new to you, use a savvy Corporate Bylaws Template which you can customize for your nonprofit and get an idea of the paperwork-side of bylaws.